dgcfung/authentication/README.md

 > JSON Web Token is a standard used to create access tokens for an application.
 > It works this way: the server generates a token that certifies the user identity, and sends it to the client.
 > The client will send the token back to the server for every subsequent request, so the server knows the request comes from a particular identity.
-> This architecture proves to be very effective in modern Web Apps, where after the user is authenticated we perform API requests either to a REST or a GraphQL API.
+> This architecture proves to be very effective in modern Web Apps, where after the user is authenticated we perform API requests...
 > -- https://flaviocopes.com/jwt

 ### Authorization